Newport High School (Pennsylvania)

-Newport High School is a diminutive, rural, public high school located in Newport, Pennsylvania.
+Newport High School is a public high school located in Newport, Pennsylvania.
 It is part of the Newport School District.
 Newport High School serves the borough of Newport; Buffalo Township, Howe Township, Juniata Township, Miller Township, and Oliver Township.
 In 2016, there were 311 pupils in 9th through 12th grades.

 Extracurriculars

 Newport Schools offer a full range of extracurricular activities, including: sports, band and orchestra, chorus, and a wide variety of clubs and organizations.
 The athletic stadium is named after George Katchmer who coached the school to its only undefeated season in 1953.
 There is a Buffalo pattern made from rocks displayed proudly behind the field.

 Newport School District has an athletic partnership with the Greenwood High School for football, track, soccer, and wrestling.